mosi-sol/live-contracts-s2/01-MultyTokenWallet/readme.md

 ### info
 - increaseAllowance(address(this), _amount); <- this is for allowance of custom token, do handly by sender
+- need more requirment for finish this code, but logic is finished.

 <p align="right">
   <a href="https://github.com/mosi-sol" target="blank">